Automatic writing is a simple, safe, and powerful way to connect with your Soul.

 - Relaxing your body and mind

-1. Think of a question that you want guidance about
+2. Think of a question that you want guidance for

 The whole purpose of automatic writing is to access guidance from your Soul, especially if you struggle to hear it in daily life.